h-quer/Slaanesh/README.md

 ### Feature wishlist
 Pull requests to implement these are extremely welcome.
 I'm not currently working on these, but might after the completing the roadmap:
 * A proper fuzzy search with a list of games matching the game name when adding games by name, complete with a selection dialog including covers to pick the correct one easily
-* Adding time played or time to complete to games, ideally linking to the howlongtobeat.com API to pull the completion times - although I don't think there is a good way to match IGDB IDs to HLTB IDs and search by name is quite error-prone
-* Ratings for games (including config option to enable/disable)
 * More store IDs than just Steam (including config options to enable/disable)
 * General code cleanup, making things neat and doing some proper coding paradigm stuff instead of randomly mashing functions